What is a payment facilitator?

 Lower upfront costs

 As we mentioned earlier, becoming a PayFac is an expensive (and time-intensive) endeavor.
 When partnering with a provider like Finix, this isn’t as much of an issue.
 In fact, there are no additional costs to integrating with a PayFac outside of development costs for integration and operations for back office management.
-Luckily, when outsourcing to a PayFac, overseeing payments doesn’t require a dedicated team.
+Luckily, with the outsourcing model, overseeing payments doesn’t require a dedicated team.

-When it comes to merchant onboarding, a payment solution such as Finix’s Flex solution simplifies the process via API.
+When it comes to merchant onboarding, a payment solution like Finix simplifies the process via API.
 This allows for a quick approval process as the PayFac handles the sanction screenings, high-risk merchant lookups (e.g., MATCH™), and other Know-Your-Customer (KYC) checks.
 This way, your merchants can start accepting payments within a matter of days.

 Attract more customers to your platform